Is your small business ready for some financial help? Well, good news! Stimulus help is on its way!

 The Main Street Lending Program has yet to take effect as of the writing of this blog.
 It can still offer a tremendous amount of relief to small and medium-sized business owners.

 Main Street Lending Program has a projected budget of $600 million.
 They will offer loans at a minimum of $500,000 and a maximum of $140 million.
 Unlike the PPP or disaster loan programs, there will be no debt forgiveness mechanisms in place for this program.
-However, the interest rates for the loans will be considerably lower that most loans, between 2.5% and 4%.
+However, the interest rates for the loans will be considerably lower than most loans, between 2.5% and 4%.
 The repayment term for these loans is four years.

 The details of the program are still in flux.
 So we recommend setting up a Google alert or checking the news daily to keep updated.

 Income Tax and Payroll Tax Deferrals

 First, the IRS has extended personal and corporate tax returns due dates until mid-July.
-If you have a final payment due, that money can remain in your account until that date, potentially providing you with a bit more capital to get you through this rough patch until your small business can reopen again.
+If you have final payment due, that money can remain in your account until that date, potentially providing you with a bit more capital to get you through this rough patch until your small business can reopen again.

 Second, you have the option to defer your federal payroll taxes until 2021.
 This should give small businesses a bit more breathing room until the full amount is due next year.